Blog

 What should workplace wellness programs do now?

-Even though we won’t know the final outcomes of either case described above for a while, we can still draw lessons from these cases.
+Even though some of these cases are still pending, we can still draw lessons from these cases.

 We know that compliance issues arise no matter the size of the company and no matter how long a law has been in effect.
 The ERISA wellness incentive laws have been in effect in their current form since 2013, which is a long time to get into compliance.